ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/kws20_demo/README.md

 Debug terminal shows more information on status and detected words.

-The USB cable connected to CN1 (USB/PWR) provides power and serial communication to MAX78000 EVKIT.
+The USB cable connected to CN1 (USB/PWR) provides power and serial communication to MAX78000 EVKIT or Feather board.

 To configure PC terminal program select correct COM port and settings as follow: